'Humbling' U.S. settlement clears crisis-era hangover for RBS

 “This marks a watershed for RBS – for as long as this investigation cast a pall over earnings and forecasts there was nowhere for investors to really go,” said Neil Wilson, chief analyst for Markets.com.

-The Department of Justice previously settled with banks including Citigroup (C.N), Deutsche Bank (DBKGn.DE), JPMorgan Chase (JPM.N), Credit Suisse (CSGN.S), Morgan Stanley (MS.N), Goldman Sachs (GS.N), Bank of America (BAC.N) and Barclays (BARC.L) for a total of more than $60 billion.
+The Department of Justice previously settled with banks including Citigroup, Deutsche Bank, JPMorgan Chase, Credit Suisse, Morgan Stanley, Goldman Sachs, Bank of America and Barclays for a total of more than $60 billion.

 Bank of America paid the highest sum of $16.7 billion, while Barclays, which settled in March, had the smallest figure at $2 billion.